Accounting for Non-Current Assets Under IFRS

 Basic knowledge on financial reporting is recommended.

 CPE Hours: This course qualifies for 2.5 hours of Structured CPE which can be classified as Core Competency.
 A certificate of attendance will be provided at the end of each session.

-Emerson Zammit, Assistant Manager – Accounting Advisory Services, KPMG in Malta
+Emerson Zammit, Manager, Corporate Accounting Advisory Services, KPMG in Malta

 Emerson Zammit joined KPMG during 2018 after completing the Master in Accountancy Degree at the University of Malta.
 Emerson holds the role of an Assistant Manager within the firm’s Accounting Advisory Services team and has assisted a wide range of clients across different industries with complex financial reporting matters and other tailor-made solutions in compliance with IFRS.
 Emerson delivers technical training to both local and international clients on specific accounting matters.

 For every three courses booked from our KPMG Learning Suites, attendees receive a discount voucher of 40% to be redeemed on their next course purchased from any Learning Suite!